charliemic/electric-sheep/docs/development/setup/AWS_BEDROCK_MODEL_OPTIMIZATION.md

    - **Primary Model**: `anthropic.claude-sonnet-4-5-20250929-v1:0`
    - **Save**

-3. **That's it!** Cursor will use Sonnet for most tasks automatically.
+3. **That's it!**
+   - Cursor will use Sonnet for most tasks automatically

-**Note**: The AI assistant will automatically suggest model alternatives when helpful (see Cursor rule: `.cursor/rules/bedrock-model-optimization.mdc`).
+   - The automatic model optimization rule (`.cursor/rules/bedrock-model-optimization.mdc`) will work once Bedrock is configured
+   - The rule automatically selects optimal models based on prompt complexity (no user action needed)

 ### When You Need to Choose a Model